persimenreed/AI-mathemathics-projects/README.md

 # AI Mathematics
-This is a course focusing on relevant subjects in regard to artificial intelligence.
+This is a course focusing on relevant mathematical subjects in regard to artificial intelligence.

 ## Part1
 Vanilla gradient descent, and gradient descent with momemtum